abmajith/verilog-riscV32I-machine/notesVonNeumanArch/README.md

 gtkwave --version
 iverilog -V
 ```
-In other *Linux* distribution, it would be similar.
+In other *Linux* distributions, it would be similar.

-**Creating Read Only Instruction memory in verilog**
+**Creating Read Only Instruction memory in Verilog**
-I am just writing the subset of instruction module here,
+I am just writing the subset of the read-only memory module here,
 In the subfolder (*readInstructionOnly*),
 code *instructionMemory.v* (represents memory instruction read block),
 *instructionMemory_tb.v* (for simulating the instructionMemory module)
 *instruction_init.hex* (a dummy sequence of instructions stored).